AlexZeitler/mvc-blazor-ssr-components-htmx-sample/README.md

 # mvc-blazor-ssr-components-sample
-Sample with ASP.NET Core MVC 8 + Blazor SSR Components
+Sample with ASP.NET Core MVC 8 + Blazor SSR Components + HTMX

 ## How to run